Meeting Mudjie Once Again

 A few days before that, I was surprised to behold his name in big glowing letters as the guest of honor and speaker for the first commencement exerises of our town's newly minted college, the Bayambang Polytechnic College.

 You don't forget someone whose name is Mudjekeewis.
-That kind of name caused a lot of bantering in our class every first day of classes when the new teacher makes a roll call of each enrollee's name.
+That kind of name caused a lot of bantering in our class every first day of classes when the new teacher makes a roll call.
 Everyone, of course, wondered aloud what his name was all about.
 Indeed, why that one name in the long list of possible names for a "full-blooded" Filipino?
 With arms akimbo, we all demanded to know who his father or mother was, the most likely culprit.

 We would have understood it better were it a case of 'combo meal' names, another concrete example of that amusing and very Filipino predilection for halo-halo and chopsuey.
 For example, an out of the usual name like Delinda must have been from a father named Delfin and a mother named Erlinda.
 (I remember that old joke about babies being baptized as CelPon and CharGer--to the priest's utter chagrin, because their parents, it turns out, were Celia + Ponsing and Charmaine + Gerry.)

 "Teka, classmate ko to ah!"
-I told everyone who could hear me when I saw the invite for the historic commencement exercises for Bayambang Polytechnic College, our former mayor Cezar Quiambao's long-time dream for our town, which became a reality in our lifetime relatively quickly under his wife Mayor Nina's term and implemented with dispatch by Dr. Rafael Saygo.
+I told everyone who could hear me when I saw the invite for the historic commencement exercises for Bayambang Polytechnic College, our former mayor Cezar Quiambao's long-time dream for our town, which became a reality in our lifetime relatively quickly under his wife Mayor Nina's term and implemented with dispatch by their Chief Dream Implementer for this project, Dr. Rafael Saygo.

 Before Mudjie could deliver his speech, I made sure to search him out in the thick crowd and make a quick informal talk and take a quick pic because I know he didn't have much time for small talk.